surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 <center><h1>Global Function</h1></center>

 ## Definition

-A variable that is defined as global is accessed anywhere in the report. it is et of statementstheta can be used ion set of
-A common set of statements or operations can be defined as a global function and allowed to use one global func shall be refered from another global frunction but shopuld nnot be cicular.
+A common set of statements or operations can be defined as a global function and allowed to use in different projects by par one global func shall be refered from another global frunction but shopuld nnot be cicular.
 **Getting Started :**
 >Path :  Settings-->click on global functions.